Panel

 Veronica is a chartered Town Planner now working in digital.
 She has a real interest in sustainable place-making, resilient design, regeneration and community-driven development.
 Her experience includes over 10 years in private multi-disciplinary consultancy, working on a breadth of major projects, from national infrastructure schemes (including HS2) to complex city centre regeneration sites in Bristol, Bath and the wider South West.
 Veronica has a robust understanding of the development management process, as well as development economics and viability considerations.
 She is a visiting lecturer at UWE and has recently become an Academy of Urbanism Academician.

-Inclusive Growth, People & Place, Strategic Development
+Housing, Inclusive Growth, Landscape, People & Place, Strategic Development

 • Lucy Barron